Acne Treatment 101: 10 Causes of Breakouts and How to Deal with Them

 6. You Workout Excessively

 Do you find yourself breaking out when you’re most active?
+Arm yourself with the best anti-acne face scrub you can find.
 Breakouts can be triggered by sweating, whether from heat or working out.
 Sweat and acne-causing bacteria can clog your pores and lead to brand new zits.
 After your workout, make sure to shower and wash your face and neck with POND’S Anti-Bacterial Facial Foam, which has been dermatologist-tested to fight acne-causing bacteria.

 7. You’re Sleeping with Germs on Your Pillowcase